October 1, 2026 - May 1, 2027

 Dr. Edna C. Alfaro

-Mexican-origin Student Success (MoSS) Lab
+Student Success Lab

 Dr. Eunjin Seo

-Student Equity and Opportunity (SEO) Lab
+Student Engagement and Opportunity (SEO) Lab

 Dr. Seo's research lab explores the fascinating world of adolescents and emerging adults, focusing on how their experiences at school unfold.
 We delve into how young people interact with their peers, teachers, and parents, and how these interactions influence their emotional well-being, academic success, and overall development.
 Our research covers a range of intriguing topics, including academic motivation (e.g., what drives students to succeed academically?), growth mindset (e.g., how do students' beliefs about their abilities impact their motivation and achievement?), peer power (e.g., how do friendships and peer relationships impact academic and social development?), and well-being (e.g., what factors contribute to students' emotional and mental health?).